Consistency of eight-dimensional supergravities: Anomalies, Lattices and Counterterms: Constructing the counterterm

 As discussed in section~\ref{sec:Mathematical_preliminaries}, the Borcherds products provide necessary tools for constructing $\Psi(Z)$ with requisite properties to cancel the anomaly \eqref{eq:anno}.
 As long as a nearly holomorphic modular form of weight $1 - l /2$ with respect to the lattice $L$ can be found, one can obtain the modular form $\Psi(Z)$ on generalized upper-half plane of weight $r = c(0,0)/2$.
-However the counterterms needs to satisfy some natural physical conditions leading to constraints that will be outlined bellow.\footnote{Here we recall another time that throughout this discussion we have taken the lattice $L$ to be even.} \begin{itemize}[leftmargin=*] \item \textbf{The character of the lattice $L$ (the modular group $\SG(L)$)} \end{itemize} Since the modular form $\Psi(Z)$ satisfies the modular property~(\ref{eq:sec3_modular_property}), where the weight $r = c(0,0)/2$, the counterterm is transformed under the $\SG(L)$ transformation as \lceq{ \delta_M \mathcal{S} = - \delta_M \mathcal{S}_{\phi} + \arg \chi(M) \int X_8(R,\mathcal{F})\, . } In order to completely cancel the anomaly without imposing extra conditions on the background manifold, such as integrality of $\int X_8 (R,\mathcal{F})$, $\chi(M) \equiv 1$ for arbitrary $M \in \SG(L)$ is required.
+However the counterterms needs to satisfy some natural physical conditions leading to constraints that will be outlined bellow.\footnote{Here we recall another time that throughout this discussion we have taken the lattice $L$ to be even.} \begin{itemize}[leftmargin=*] \item \textbf{The character of the lattice $L$ (the modular group $\SG(L)$)} \end{itemize} Since the modular form $\Psi(Z)$ satisfies the modular property~(\ref{eq:sec3_modular_property}), where the weight $r = c(0,0)/2$, the counterterm is transformed under the $\SG(L)$ transformation as \lceq{ \delta_M \mathcal{S} = - \delta_M \mathcal{S}_{\phi} + \arg \chi(M) \int X_8(R,\mathcal{F})\, . } In order to completely cancel the anomaly without imposing extra conditions on the background manifold, such as integrality of $\int X_8 (R,\mathcal{F})$, some extra conditions need to be imposed on the lattice $L$ or the modular group $\SG(L)$.
+There are two possible ways to resolve this problem: \begin{enumerate} \item $\chi(M) \equiv 1$ for arbitrary $M \in \SG(L)$ is required. \item The modular group $\SG(L)$ breaks to its subgroup $\widetilde{\SG} (L)$ such that for arbitrary $M \in \widetilde{\SG} (L)$ we have $\chi(M) \equiv 1$. \end{enumerate}

 To the best of our knowledge, the necessary and sufficient condition for the character to be trivial is not known.\footnote{In general $\chi(M)$ is called the multiplier system and is different from character if the weight of the Borcherds product is not integral.
 Through suitable normalization we can always obtain the Borcherds product of integral weights so we will not consider the cases of rational weights.} A sufficient condition is known (Theorem \ref{Thrm:sec4_trivial_character}).
 Moreover, it cannot be weakened too much (see the counter example (Example 1.4) in \cite{GRITSENKO2009JA}).
 More details are in the appendix~\ref{app:supplement_modular_form}.
 Notably any lattice that contains $A_2$ sublattice has $\chi(M) \equiv 1$.